-Eventually, your libido can increase, and your sexual function can improve due to aphrodisiac properties.
-Your immune system strengthens.
+Eventually, your libido can increase, and your sexual function can improve due to the plant's aphrodisiac properties.
+Your immune system also strengthens.
 Also, your nervous system and your sleep quality are thought to benefit.

-So Ashwagandha has a long list of benefits, making a supplementation in addition to your regular nutrition worth it.
+So Ashwagandha has a long list of benefits, suggesting that using it as a supplement in addition to your regular diet is well worth it.